01 of 04

 The crêperie on Rua das Pedras has been one of the Sun Coast's top hangouts for the young crowd for nearly 30 years.
-Opened by a Belgian-Argentine team who later launched Don Juan and Patio Havana, it has branches in Rio.
+This eatery was opened by a Belgian-Argentine team who later launched Don Juan and Patio Havana, which also has branches in Rio.

 - Pátio Havana

-Cuba is the theme, but the shows at this beachfront club and restaurant with five areas (including a cigar bar and a wine bar) feature Chicago blues, bossa nova and rock as well as Latin rhythms - which you can also learn to dance on Thursday evenings.
+Cuba is the theme here, but the shows at this beachfront club and restaurant with five areas (including a cigar bar and a wine bar) feature Chicago blues, bossa nova and rock as well as Latin rhythms - which you can also learn to dance on Thursday evenings.

 - Estância Don Juan

-A bit of Caminito in Búzios: the bustling restaurant has tango shows every Tuesday, specials with Argentine beef cuts and South American wine.
+A bit of Caminito in Búzios: the bustling restaurant has tango shows every Tuesday.
+Dine on Argentine beef cuts while sipping on South American wine.

-Resident DJs, guest artists playing rock and Brazilian rhythms, and beautiful people year round make this one of the best spots in town for pulling an all-nighter.
+Resident DJs, guest artists play rock and Brazilian rhythms.
+This is one of the best spots in town to spend all night out and about.

 - Bar do Zé

-The rustic-chic bar serving Mediterranean food has romantic candlelit tables on the sidewalk.
+The rustic-chic bar serves Mediterranean food and has romantic candlelit tables on the sidewalk.